Student Organization Accounting System UPPS No. 03.01.10

 10.01 Reviewers of this UPPS include the following:

-Treasurer May 1 E5Y
+Associate Vice President for May 1 E5Y

-Director, Student Business Services May 1 E5Y
+Director, LBJ Student Center May 1 E5Y

 Associate Director, LBJ Student Center May 1 E5Y

-This UPPS has been approved by the following individuals in their official capacities, and represents Texas State policy and procedure from the date of this document until superseded.
+This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Treasurer, senior reviewer of this UPPS
+Associate Vice President for Financial Services; senior reviewer of this UPPS

 Vice President for Finance and Support Services